Learning Outcomes

 Intervening Acts: Acts of God

 If such an event occurs after the defendant's breach and contributes to the claimant's damage, it may break the chain of causation, absolving the defendant from liability for the additional damage caused by the natural event.
-The key factor is whether the natural event was foreseeable.
+The defendant remains liable for damage caused before the intervention, and for any damage that the breach itself would inevitably have caused.

 Worked Example 1.1